 Many old first-person RPG dungeon crawlers are ridiculously difficult by today's standards, what with having to make your own maps, teleporters that drop you into identical-looking areas, pitch-black segments of the dungeon, really strong monsters, secret doors indistinguishable from walls, and just about every other cheap trick in the book.

 Etrian Odyssey tries its hardest to recapture this, with huge dungeons you have to map yourself, enemy encounters that are either extremely strong or love status effects, expensive equipment and items, and of course the infamous F.O.E.s.
 The Skill Scores and Perks system means you can freely customize your characters' skill builds, but it's all too easy to end up with poorly-built-up characters that make fighting more dangerous threats a nightmare, forcing the player to have their characters Rest, and Resting comes with a level penalty (-10 in the first game, -5 levels in the 2nd and 3rd games, -2 levels in the 3DS games).
 And you only get 1 Skill Point per level, meaning that every allocation decision counts.

-Atelier Lilie: The Alchemist of Salburg 3, the third game of the Atelier series (and one not released in America), has a reputation for being hellishly difficult compared to its contemporaries.
+Atelier Lilie: The Alchemist of Salburg 3, the third game of the Atelier series, has a reputation for being hellishly difficult compared to its contemporaries.
 It perhaps is not "hard" in the traditional, Battletoads sense, but getting anything other than a very "generic" ending requires that you plan out your entire approach to the game before you even start playing; you must plan what you'll do ahead of time in terms of whole game-years.
 And a lot of the endings require that you do a lot.
 The amount of planning required makes this one Nintendo Hard for a lot of folks and hurt the sales of the game.